 - Organize group activities to explore new, interesting, and challenging aspects of ham radio, such as frequency measuring tests, space shuttle landings, new digital modes, and so forth.

 - Participate in a 24-hour emergency communications drill known as "Field Day," when we operate our radios without commercial power from a location away from our homes (e.g., a public park), and contact as many other stations around the world as possible.
-Treating it as a contest with other clubs around the nation, this is one of our most fun annual Club events!
-(See HOTARC Field Day Archive.)
+Conducted as a contest with hundreds of other clubs around the nation, this is our favorite annual event!
+(See HOTARC Field Day Archive for evidence of that!)

 - Install, repair, and upgrade Club equipment, including communications trailers, repeaters, antennas, and so forth.
 Our Club operates several repeaters that allow us to easily communicate using handheld radios and other low-powered radios.

 How can I use my radios to help during emergencies?

 The FCC expects amateur radio operators to use their skills and equipment to help their community in emergency situations.
 One of the best ways to prepare for this is to register and practice with the Amateur Radio Emergency Service (ARES).
 With the rising number and severity of national-scale disasters, the need for adequate preparation and identification of amateur radio operators has risen dramatically.
 It is now imperative for those wanting to really contribute to service and have access to restricted emergency sites to register with their local ARES organization, and complete required training courses (see below).
 Emergency personnel handling large disasters know to call upon amateur radio operators.
 However, to be allowed to help at a disaster scene now, you MUST HAVE proper identification and training.
 To this end, it is imperative that you:

 - Complete and submit an ARES application—before the emergency comes!

 - Complete the following four required (but free!) online training courses available from FEMA: